EMD SD70 series: SD70I (1995)

-The SD70I is a version of the SD70 which has been fitted with a cab that is isolated from the frame of the locomotive with rubber gaskets (officially known as a "WhisperCab").
-The isolation reduces noise and vibration from the prime mover.
+The SD70I is a version of the SD70 with a "WhisperCab" that is isolated from the frame of the locomotive with rubber gaskets to reduce noise and vibration from the prime mover.
 A seam is visible across the nose and on the long hood where the cab connects with the body.
-26 examples of this model locomotive were produced, all for Canadian National.
+A total of 26 examples of this model locomotive were produced, all for Canadian National.
 The WhisperCab feature was incorporated into some SD70MACs and was standard on both the SD80MAC and SD90/43MAC models.